sirlensalot/sirlensalot.github.io/_posts/2014-11-27-FunctionApplicationDefinition.md

-*Author's Note: this article is the first of a series introducing Haskell to experienced programmers, building up language fundamentals, and unlearning assumptions from the imperative world.
-More to come!*
+*Author's Note: this article is the first of a series introducing Haskell to experienced programmers, building up language fundamentals, and unlearning assumptions from the imperative world.*

 In this article, we'll take a close look at functions, namely how we call them -- function *application* -- and how we define them.